Sexuality, Fertility, Gender, and Body Image Concerns

 | Grief over infertility | Validate loss and refer to counseling or support resources |

-The RN should not promise that fertility will or will not return.
-Menstrual changes do not prove infertility, and sperm production may be impaired even when sexual function remains.
+The RN does not promise that fertility will or will not return.
+Menstrual changes do not prove infertility, and sperm production may be impaired even when erectile function remains.
 Patients need accurate, regimen-specific counseling from the oncology and fertility team.

 Sexual function and safety

-Treatment side effects can reduce sexual activity and satisfaction.
-Fatigue, pain, neuropathy, nausea, depression, anxiety, ostomies, incontinence, vaginal stenosis, erectile dysfunction, mucositis, thrombocytopenia, neutropenia, bleeding risk, and low libido may all matter.
-Nurses can provide basic education: use water-based lubricants for dryness if appropriate, pace activity with fatigue, communicate with partners, and ask before resuming sex when counts, surgery, radiation effects, or mucosal injury raise safety questions.
+Fatigue, pain, neuropathy, nausea, depression, anxiety, ostomies, incontinence, vaginal stenosis, erectile dysfunction, mucositis, thrombocytopenia, neutropenia, bleeding risk, and low libido can all reduce sexual activity and satisfaction.
+Within scope, nurses can teach: use water-based lubricants for dryness, pace activity with fatigue, communicate with partners, and ask the team before resuming sex when counts, surgery, radiation effects, or mucosal injury raise safety questions.

 Body image

-Body image concerns may follow mastectomy, lumpectomy, orchiectomy, prostatectomy, ostomy, head and neck surgery, hair loss, weight change, cachexia, edema, lymphedema, scars, skin burns, amputations, drains, central lines, feeding tubes, or facial changes.
-Distress may be private and intense.
-Some patients avoid mirrors, intimacy, public activities, or follow-up visits.
+Body-image distress may follow mastectomy, lumpectomy, orchiectomy, prostatectomy, ostomy, head-and-neck surgery, alopecia, weight change, cachexia, edema, lymphedema, scars, burns, amputations, drains, central lines, feeding tubes, or facial changes.
+Some patients avoid mirrors, intimacy, public activities, or even follow-up visits.

-Nursing support includes acknowledging the loss, asking what the change means to the patient, assessing depression and social withdrawal, offering practical resources, and referring.
-Resources may include ostomy nurses, lymphedema therapy, pelvic floor therapy, rehabilitation, prosthetics, wigs or scalp cooling information when appropriate, sexual health clinics, counseling, peer support, and survivorship programs.
+Nursing support includes acknowledging the loss, asking what the change means to the patient, screening for depression and social withdrawal, and referring to ostomy nurses, lymphedema therapy, pelvic-floor therapy, rehabilitation, prosthetics, wig or scalp-cooling resources, sexual-health clinics, counseling, peer support, and survivorship programs.

 Exam judgment points

-- Ask about sexual health and fertility as routine quality-of-life topics.
+- Ask about sexual health and fertility as routine quality-of-life topics, using PLISSIT.

-- Refer before treatment when fertility may be affected.
+- Refer for fertility preservation before treatment when therapy may be gonadotoxic.

 The best OCN answer gives permission, assesses specifically, and connects the patient with expert help.
-Avoid responses that say sexuality is not important during cancer treatment or that the patient should be grateful to be alive.
+Avoid responses that say sexuality is unimportant during cancer or that the patient should simply be grateful to be alive.
 Quality of life is a legitimate oncology outcome.

-A young adult patient is scheduled to start potentially gonadotoxic therapy tomorrow and says, "I may want children someday."
+A young adult patient is scheduled to start potentially gonadotoxic chemotherapy tomorrow and says, "I may want children someday."
 What is the best nursing response?

 A transgender patient reports that staff repeatedly use the wrong name.
 What is the best RN action?